learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 ## Introduction

-This lab rwill give you a chance to practice generating some basic visualizations using the techniques learnt in the previous lesson.
+This lab will give you a chance to practice generating some basic visualizations using the techniques learnt in the previous lesson.

 ## Objectives
 You will be able to: